Giro Agilis MIPS Review

 Often, the key to a highly comfortable helmet like the Agilis is with its adjustability to dial in a customized fit for a wide range of users.
 The Roc Loc 5.5 headband fit system not only provides full three-dimensional coverage around the entire head but also can easily be adjusted for height and width.

 The Roc Loc 5.5 headband system has a fairly standard size range of 59-63 cm in a size large and has about 2 cm of height adjustment in the rear.
-The chinstrap system has adjustable Y-buckles that allow the webbing straps to lay flat against your face, an adjustable chinstrap buckle, and an adjustable rear anchor point for easy side to side adjustment.
+The chinstrap system has adjustable Y-buckles that allow the webbing straps to lay flat against your face, an adjustable chinstrap buckle, and an adjustable rear anchor point for easy side-to-side adjustment.
 The Agilis has almost every single adjustability feature that is available in a helmet, impressive for such an affordable product.

 Weight